Animal Encounters & Experiences in Newcastle, Lake Macquarie & Hunter

 Enjoy a fun family day out with your kids at Oakvale Wildlife Park & Splash Bay in Port Stephens.
 Set on 25 acres at Salt Ash, Oakvale Wildlife Park is home to Australian natives, domestic farm and exotic animals such as koalas, kangaroos, Tasmanian devils, goats, sheep, rabbits, alligators and ostriches.

 Kids can feed free-ranging animals such as kangaroos and goats, bottle-feed baby farm animals and go for a tractor trailer ride around the farm.
 Schedule your day around the daily talks about koalas, Tasmanian devil and cassowary as well as a reptile show.
-For more information, including tips on making the most of your visit, read the Newy with Kids review of Oakvale Wildlife Park.
+For more information, read the Newy with Kids review of Oakvale Wildlife Park.

 Port Stephens Koala Sanctuary